mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Heartbeats/KeepAlive

-In order to keep the connection alive, heartbeats are sent.
+In order to keep a TCP/IP connection alive, heartbeats are sent, from both sides of the connection.

+Unfortunately, Vaadin heartbeats can not detect a broken connection, and here's why.

-The client only sends the heartbeats to the server, the server never sends heartbeats to the client.
+It's only the Vaadin client that sends the heartbeats to the server, the server never sends heartbeats to the client.
 Therefore, the client has no way of learning from the heartbeats alone that the connection is broken.
 Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed;
 neither the client nor the server will attempt to repair the connection by reconnecting.
+On top of that, heartbeats are sent over a NEW requests - they don't use LongPolling GET nor the XHR/WebSocket pipe.

 Generally, heartbeats in Vaadin serve for: